thecdil/storymapjs-template/README.md

 Their "authoring tool" provides a method to create and publish a storymap embed using your Google account.
 This is great for getting started with minimal setup and no overhead.

-However, relying on Google can be problematic:
+However, relying on this platform can be problematic:

-- API outages and changes unexpectedly break the StoryMapJS service and make in unsustainable in the long term
+- API outages and changes unexpectedly break the StoryMapJS service and make it unsustainable in the long term.
-- you may not have a convenient location to host your media files or a website to embed your timelines
+- you may not have a convenient location to host your media files or a website to embed your timelines.
-- Google platform exposes your users to unnecessary privacy tradeoffs
 - if you already have structured data, using the "authoring tool" is a big pain...
-It might be easier to use a CSV or create your own JSON.
+It might be easier to use a spreadsheet or create your own JSON.

 To avoid these issues you can [self-host your StoryMapJS projects](https://storymap.knightlab.com/advanced/) and use the [standalone javascript](https://github.com/NUKnightLab/StoryMapJS/) to create your story map without relying on any 3rd party services.